 17. Explore Belvedere Castle in Central Park.
 (NOTE: The castle is undergoing renovations for a year!
 It will reopen in 2019.)

 18. Catch a free summer concert by the Metropolitan Opera in a NYC park.

 19. Sit in turn-of-the-century trains at the Transit Museum.

 20. Build, act, and splash at the Brooklyn Children's Museum.

 21. Get a taste of country life at the Queens County Farm Museum.

 22. Take the Bronx Culture Trolley.

-23. Visit the Intrepid Sea, Air & Space Museum.
+23. See a WWll aircraft carrier and NASA space shuttle Intrepid Sea, Air & Space Museum.

 24. Ride the row boats in Central Park.

 Cool off with a treat from the Brooklyn Ice Cream Factory.
 Photo courtesy of the Brooklyn Ice Cream Factory